Solar Ebike Systems

 Solar Kit Introduction

 We've had customers building solar charge systems onto their ebikes ever since our earliest days in this business, but interest has really grown in recent years.
 Solar panels are lighter, cheaper, and more efficient than ever before, and using solar to charge an ebike battery is eminently practical in many situations.
-It's grown well beyond a novelty proof-of-concept game.

 In 2018 we finally participated in the Suntrip solar bike race from France to China, and in the lead up to this event we developed a custom branch of our Cycle Analyst firmware that added solar power logging to the already rich feature set.
 That gave us the basis for providing solar kit packages explained here.